Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Conclusion and Future work

 \section{Conclusion and Future work}

 We develop methods to improve the generalization of deep sequence models for learning physical dynamics.
 We incorporate various symmetries by designing equivariant neural networks and demonstrate their superior performance on 2D time series prediction both theoretically and experimentally.
 Our designs obtain improved physical consistency for predictions.
 In the case of transformed test data, our models generalize significantly better than their non-equivariant counterparts.
 Importantly, all of our equivariant models can be combined and can be extended to 3D cases.
 The group $G$ also acts on the boundary conditions and external forces of a system $\mathcal{D}$.
 If these are $G$-invariant, then the system $\mathcal{D}$ is strictly invariant as in Section \ref{subsec:symdiffeq}.
 If not, one must consider a family of solutions $\cup_{g \in G} \mathrm{Sol}(g \mathcal{D})$ to retain equivariance.
-Future work includes speeding up the the scale-equivariant models and incorporating other symmetries into deep learning models.
+To the best of our best knowledge, there does not exist a single model with equivariance to the full symmetry group of the Navier-Stokes equations.
+It is possible but non-trivial, and we continue to work on combining different equivariances.
+Future work also includes speeding up the the scale-equivariant models and incorporating other symmetries into DL models.